 I know what you’re thinking, “Jeff, the Roth IRA is NOT an investment.”
 Trust me, I totally get it.
 But let me explain why one of my favorite retirement accounts also can work as a short term investing account.
 With all other types of retirement accounts — from 401ks to Traditional IRAs — you get hit with an early withdrawal penalty and income tax if you withdraw funds before retirement .

 The Roth IRA is different.
 Since you fund your Roth with after-tax income, you are free to withdraw any contributions (not earnings on those contributions) at any time you want.
 It isn’t recommended because you would much rather the money stay invested, but it does give you the option to set money aside for retirement now but withdraw it if times got tough.
-I have seen far too many people not save enough for retirement, and pay heavily for it in their later years.
+I have seen far too many people not save enough for retirement, and pay heavily for it in their later years, which is why I came up with some great ways to save money for your reference!
 Funding your Roth IRA allows to get a huge head start on this.
 In using this account for short term investing you’ll get:

 - The ability to withdraw funds.
 Transfers take a few days and you may have to sell investments at inopportune times in order to cash out.
 However, the fact that you can take your actual contributions out without a penalty does stand out as a huge benefit.